yamazakidesu/Bookshelf-app/README.md

 # Bookshelf-app

-Project Description: Book Management Application
+Project Description: Book Management Web Application

-The Book Management Application is a simple yet practical mini project designed to help users organize and manage their personal book collection.
-This application provides essential features that allow users to:
+The Book Management Web Application is a simple yet functional system designed to help users organize and manage their personal book collections.
+The application provides an intuitive interface that allows users to perform the following key tasks:

-Add New Books – Users can input and store important details of each book, including the title, author, and year of publication.
+Add Books – Users can add new books by entering essential details such as the book title, author, and year of publication.

-Track Reading Status – Users can categorize their books into two lists: completed (books that have been read) and in-progress (books yet to be finished).
+Track Reading Status – Books can be categorized into two lists: Completed (books that have been read) and Uncompleted (books that are still pending).
+This feature helps users monitor their reading progress effectively.

-Search Functionality – Users can quickly find books within their collection by searching based on specific keywords, such as the book title or author.
+Search Functionality – The application includes a search feature that enables users to quickly find specific books within their collection by title.

-With a clean and user-friendly interface, this project demonstrates core functionality in data handling and user interaction.
-It serves as an excellent example of applying HTML, CSS, and JavaScript to build a functional web-based application.
+With a clean design and user-friendly features, this application provides a practical solution for readers who want to digitally manage their book lists.
+It can be extended with additional functionalities such as editing book details, deleting entries, or integrating cloud storage for persistent data management.